Pulser: a control software at the pulse-level for Pasqal quantum processors

 The repository of the new software library, which can be accessed at here, includes a set of tutorials, addressing many important use–cases of Quantum Computing and Quantum Simulation using neutral atoms.
 The development of this software tool was done in close collaboration with Unitary Fund, which provided technical advisory for the design of the key features of the library, thanks to its exceptional familiarity with open-source initiatives.

-Loïc Henriet, head of Quantum Software and Applications at Pasqal explained: “We are developing our software stack in order to give to our customers and partners all the tools to address their problems on our processors.
+Loïc Henriet, head of Quantum Software and Applications at Pasqal explains: “We are developing our software stack in order to give to our customers and partners all the tools to address their problems on our processors.
 We believe that having a very detailed control over our qubits is a prime requirement for advanced users, who want to develop their own custom procedures.
 For users who wish to work with a higher level of abstraction, for example programming with Quantum gates, Pulser can also be coupled to higher-level software such as Atos myqlm, Google Cirq, or QuTiP QIP frameworks.”

 Nathan Shammah, Chief Technology Officer of Unitary Fund, adds: “We were thrilled to participate in the development of Pulser.
 This open-source library is an important contribution towards making the use of quantum processors more transparent for users and especially for researchers worldwide.
 This is a stepping stone for quantum simulation and pulse-based quantum computing capabilities in atom processors, and we’re elated that Pasqal is committed to an open-science approach in this space.
 What their team is building is impressive.”